cinemagoer/cinemagoer/docs/README.txt

 taken from a SQL database, populated (using the imdbpy2sql.py script) with data taken from the plain text data files; see http://www.imdb.com/interfaces/ for more information.
-For mobile systems there's the 'mobile' data access system, useful for PDA, hand-held devices and smart phones.
-Another data access system is 'httpThin', which is equal to 'http' but fetch less data and so it is (or at least it tries to be) suitable for systems with limited bandwidth but normal CPU power.

   FEATURES OF THE HTTP DATA ACCESS SYSTEM